 CLAT 2020 Application Form:

-The registration for CLAT 2020 is going on now.
+The registration for CLAT 2020 has begun from January 1 2020.
 Interested candidate can access the application form online.
 To apply, the candidates need to visit the official website for CLAT 2020 as no offline mode of application is available.
 After the CLAT Application fee can be paid by online using Debit, Credit or Net Banking.

 How to Apply CLAT 2020 Application Form Online?